codeviking/dotfiles/README.md

 I use `gpg` to sign commits.
 This repository includes scripts for setting that up.

-First, follow [these instructions](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) for generating a new GPG key.
-Then follow the instructions for adding it to GitHub.
+First, follow [these instructions](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) for generating a new key and adding it to GitHub.

-Then initialize things locally by running:
+Next initialize things locally by running:

 ```bash
 ./gpg.sh